Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical results

 \subsection{Neumann boundary conditions}

 As discussed in Section \ref{Neumann formulation}, we are able to use the connection to integral equations to solve a PDE with Neumann boundary conditions by solving

 for the unknown boundary values $U_b$.
 By doing this, we are again inverting an operator corresponding to a second-kind integral operator with a small condition number.
 Therefore, we are able to get convergence in this boundary distribution, as discussed in the previous section.
-When we have Neumann boundary conditions, the convergence of the distribution, $U_b$ is especially important because $U_b$ is used when performing our interpolation step for gridpoints near the boundary.
-In the Dirichlet case, $U_b$ is known, providing us with more accurate interpolation data, but in the case of Neumann, the values at both interior and boundary interpolation points are approximate.
+When we have Neumann boundary conditions, the convergence of the distribution, $U_b$ is especially important because $U_b$ is used when performing our interpolation step for grid points near the boundary.
+In the Dirichlet case, $U_b$ is known, providing us with more accurate interpolation data, but in the case of Neumann, the values both in the interior and on the boundary are approximate.

 We consider the PDE given by

 where $\Omega$ is the interior of a circle of radius 0.25, centered at the origin.
 The analytic solution is given by $u=x^2-y^2$.
 Our computational domain here is the periodic box $[-0.5,0.5]^2$, our boundary point spacing is given by $\Delta s \approx0.75 \Delta x$, and we replace solution values within $m_1=6$ meshwidths of the boundary using interior interpolation points located $m_2=8$ meshwidths from the boundary.
 For this problem, our method only requires $4-6$ iterations of \texttt{gmres}.
 Figure \ref{Neumann plots} illustrates the refinement studies for the solution values and $U_b$, and we see approximately first-order convergence in both of these.